 This has turned out to be an ongoing family magazine, which the kids charge 25 cents to family and friends for.
-Naturally no one is getting rich here but the money covers the paper and ink.
+Naturally, no one is getting rich here but the money covers the paper and ink.
 At first, we created a magazine every two weeks but then settled into one a month.
-The artistry changed hands a couple of times so that each had opportunity to do some cover art.
+The artistry changed hands a couple of times so that each had the opportunity to do some cover art.
 We kept it black and white for ease of printing and cost.
 But we could have accommodated some color art.
 All artwork has to be done in ink, not pencil, or it will not print properly/clearly.

 On layout day, we got together with our projects and did some cut-and-paste to fit them all together in a two-column format.
-In some cases we had to photocopy and reduce the size of artwork to fit in the assigned space.
-Each of the kids had to type their own articles and as editor, I corrected for grammar and punctuation.
+In some cases, we had to photocopy and reduce the size of artwork to fit in the assigned space.
+Each of the kids had to type their own articles and as an editor, I corrected for grammar and punctuation.
 After a while, this became a project the extended family and church friends looked forward to receiving.
 They enjoyed a glimpse into our family through this unique format, and I enjoyed the togetherness of an educational event.
 It worked great for the winter blues but ended up being carried into the following seasons as an on-going project.
 One of my girls decided she wanted to become a journalist because of the experience.